w3c/wot/scripting/open-issues.md

 - Define deliverable and hirarchy (e.g. JavaScript resp.
 TypeScript def as master and derived an agnostic IDL spec for other languages)
 - If abstract IDLs like Franca could be an option for non-js portation

+## Implications on TD
+* F2F: TD model should also enable short scripts, in particular for ExposedThings

 ## Issues on JavaScript API specification
 ### Asynchronous programming guidelines
 - when and how to use Promises vs callbacks vs Observables